 Malaysia’s eastern states; Kelantan and Terengganu, are noticeably far more traditionally Malay, rural and conservative, than those of the west.
 The area was never as populated, developed and industrialized as the west and neither did it have the same melting pot of cultures passing through.
-Its main industries are still agriculture and fishing though it does also have a laid back tourist scene too, and one or two nice farmstays.
+Its main industries are still agriculture and fishing though it does also have a laid back tourist scene too, and one or two nice leisure farm resorts and farmstays.

 Travelers tend to head to certain spots along the coast; Cherating is a low key destination that sees many foreign backpackers while farther north you’ll find a great choice of beaches and islands; Pulau Perhentin and Pulau Redang are some of the many popular places for scuba diving and snorkeling.

 South of Kuala Lumpur on the well word route to Singapore lies the famous state and city of Melaka or Melacca.
 Dating back over 600 years it was once one of Asia’s most important trading ports, and during the fifteenth century the site of the Melaka Sultanate in what became known as the Malay Golden Age.

 It fell to the Portuguese in the sixteenth century and so also became something of a stepping stone for the hundreds of years of European colonization that was to come.
 The old town of Melaka city became a UNESCO world heritage site in 2008 and it attracts many visitors with its elegant mix of old style architecture and medieval atmosphere.
 Outside the city you’ll find the Cape Rachado or Tanjung Tuan nature reserve.

 Between Malaka and KL the often overlooked state of Negeri Sembilan has a few interesting sites like the Chinese Temple at Wan Loong and the hilltop fort of Kota Lukut, as well as some good beaches around the capital Port Dickson and some smaller national parks.